CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/interface.md

 #Interface

-- An interface (the concept, not the Java construct interface) is what client programmers interact with:
+- An interface (the concept, not the Java construct interface) is what client programmers interact with
-- The interface of a package is the names of its public classes and interfaces.
+- The interface of a package is the names of its public classes and interfaces
-- The interface of a class (or interface) is the name and type of its public members.
+- The interface of a class (or interface) is the name and type of its public members
-- The interface of a method is its type (arguments and return).
+- The interface of a method is its type (arguments and return)

 -